shiranD/sms2english/readme.md

      http://www.giovannicarmantini.com/2016/01/minimum-edit-distance-in-python

-     In *align* folder you can align parallel sentences.
+     In *preprocess* folder you can align parallel sentences.

 2. The folder *non-aligned corpus* contains scripts to non-aligned evaluate data (training can be done with the same files as in the *aligned corpus* folder).